Christianity among the Mongols

 In modern times the Mongols are predominantly Tibetan Buddhists, but in previous eras, especially during the time of the Mongol empire (13th-14th centuries), they were predominantly shamanist, and had a substantial minority of Christians, many of whom were in positions of considerable power.
 Overall, Mongols were highly tolerant of most religions, and typically sponsored several at the same time.
 Many Mongols had been proselytized by the Church of the East (sometimes called "Nestorian") since about the 7th century, and some tribes' primary religion was Christian.
 In the time of Genghis Khan, his sons took Christian wives of the Keraites, and under the rule of Genghis Khan's grandson, Möngke Khan, the primary religious influence was Christian.

 The practice of Nestorian Christianity was somewhat different from that practiced in the West, and Europeans tended to regard Nestorianism as heretical for its beliefs about the nature of Jesus.
 However, the Europeans also had legends about a figure known as Prester John, a great Christian leader in the East who would come to help with the Crusades.
 One version of the legend connected the identity of Prester John with a Christian Mongol leader, Toghrul, leader of the Keraites.

 Some Mongolians rejected the church structure and what was orthodox for the time, and borrowed elements from other religions and merged beliefs from several Christian denominations together.
 Some even identified Adam with the Buddha.

-When the Mongols conquered northern China, establishing the Yuan dynasty (1271-1368), the Church of the East was reintroduced to China after a gap of centuries.
-As the Mongols further expanded, the Christian sympathies of the court, primarily through the influential wives of the khans, led to changes in military strategy.
-During the Mongols' siege of Baghdad (1258), many of the citizens of the city were massacred, but Christians were spared.
+During the Mongols' siege of Baghdad, many of the citizens of the city were massacred, but Christians were spared.
 As the Mongols further encroached upon Palestine, there were some attempts at forming a Franco-Mongol alliance with the Christians of Europe against the Muslims.

 Mongol contacts with the West also led to many missionaries, primarily Franciscan and Dominican, traveling eastward in attempts to convert the Mongols to Catholicism.